TheTeamVivek/YukkiMusic/.github/docs/source/config.rst

       For example : If ``DURATION_LIMIT`` is 60 mins, so if a user tries to play a movie of 2-3 hours you're bot won't play that.

    Custom max audio(music) duration for voice chat.
 Default to 60 mins.

+- EXTRA_PLUGINS
+   .. admonition:: What is This?
+      :class: hint

+      This variable controls whether extra plugins should be loaded by the bot.

+   Set ``True`` to enable the extra plugin s, (default: ``False``).